LeoNetworking/CrossTest/README.md

 # CrossTest
-We're testing how coders from different languages can collaborate.
+We're testing how coders of different programming languages can collaborate.
 Python, PHP, CSS, JS, HTML?
 We'll include it all..
 I hope :)
 --------
 ### © LeoNetworking - under GNU General Public License
 #### See more at LeoNetworking/CrossTest/LICENSE